The Mission, Vision, and Values of the Faculty

 The goals and objectives of the Faculty of Arts and Sciences are as follows:

-- To contribute to the welfare of the society.
+- To contribute to the welfare of society.

 - To play a significant role in the social and cultural development of the country.

-The Faculty of Arts and Sciences benefits from highly qualified and experienced academic staff members, many of whom are foreign and/or have received their Ph.Ds in internationally respected universities.
+The Faculty of Arts and Sciences benefits from highly qualified and experienced academic staff members, many of whom received their education at internationally acclaimed institutions and come from diverse backgrounds.

-All programs offered by the Faculty of Arts and Sciences (except the programs in Turkish Language and Literature) are in English, which enables the Faculty to attract international students from all over the world.
-Offering our programs in English not only enables the students to have access to up-to-date information but also provides an excellent opportunity to the graduates in their future careers throughout the world.
-The presence of many international students contributes to the diversity within the Faculty and creates a richer learning environment to all students.
+All programs offered by the Faculty of Arts and Sciences (with the expections of the programs in Turkish Language and Literautre and BSc in Psychology (Turkish)) are offered in English.
+This enables the Faculty to attract students from all over the world.
+Offering our programs in English not only enables the students to have access to up-to-date information, but also provides an excellent opportunity to the graduates in their future careers throughout the world.
+The presence of many international students contributes to the diversity within the faculty and creates a richer learning environment for all students.

 The Faculty of Arts and Sciences has been graduating students from all over the world for over 20 years.
 We are proud that many of our graduates have successful careers in different areas, and many others have continued their education in highly respected universities.

-Members of the Faculty of Arts and Sciences have been publishing books and chapters in books by internationally respected publishers, as well as articles in internationally respected journals, in various disciplines.
+Members of the Faculty of Arts and Sciences have been publishing book chapters and books by internationally respected publishers, as well as articles in internationally respected journals, in various disciplines.
 Faculty members have also received significant grants from important scientific foundations such as TÜBİTAK.

 The Faculty possesses up-to-date laboratory facilities for many disciplines, such as Physics, Chemistry, Biology, Computer Science, Psychology and Translation.